MAP Test Math

 The correct answer is D, 18 in.

-2020 Math Median RIT Score by Grade
+MAP Math Median RIT Scores by Grade

 Grade and SeasonFallWinterSpring